yubol-bobo/Chain-of-Dynamics/README.md

 ## Contact

-For questions about the code, methodology, or data access procedures:
+For questions about the code, methodology, or data access procedures, please refer to the repository issues or the anonymous submission guidelines.

-- **Primary Contact**: [Author Email]
-- **Institution**: [Institution Name]
-- **Project Page**: [Optional: Project website]

 ---

 **Data Access Note**: The CKD dataset contains private patient information and cannot be shared publicly.
-Researchers interested in collaboration or data access should contact the authors directly to discuss data sharing agreements and IRB requirements.
+Data sharing is subject to appropriate institutional agreements and IRB requirements.